Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The most notable of them is a 300m (1,000ft) water resistance rating, enabling it to be worn not only for swimming but also for diving.
 Coupled with a polished appeal and white face, the Nixon 51-30 is a rarity in the market in terms of being a white dial diver.

-On top of the diving capability, this Nixon is also special for its left-sided button design and a quality one-way rotating coin-edge bezel.
+On top of the diving capability, this Nixon is also special for its left-sided button design, making it perfect for left-handed watch wearers.
+You’ll also find a quality one-way rotating coin-edge bezel.
 The whole set is further complemented with a chronograph function, resulting in a complete casual sports watch.

 Nixon Corporal SS